 2. Monitor Fatigue and Recovery Needs

-3. Spot Patterns and Adjust Load
+3. Spot Patterns in Acute and Chronic Training Load

-Limitations of the T2 Score
+Limitations of the ETS (T2) Score

 Using the T2 Score with Other Metrics